1 5. Glossary of Terms

 The standardized process of bringing a new real-world asset onto the protocol.
 It includes verification steps (KYC, metadata collection, oracle attestation) and ends with token issuance.

-Proof of Asset Integrity (PoAI)
+P roof of Asset Integrity (PoAI)

 A novel mechanism that combines real-world data verification with on-chain staking and slashing.
 Validators stake $MSVP to attest that assets meet required performance, compliance, and uptime criteria.

-Semi-Fungible Tokens (SFTs)
+S emi-Fungible Tokens (SFTs)

 Tokens that are partially interchangeable.
 Commonly used to represent divisible real-world assets such as property shares or machine time slots.
 Built on standards like ERC-1155.